-6 Tips for Effective CTAs That Get Clicks
+6 Tips for Fundraising CTAs That Get Clicks

 Each week I create the Classy Roundup, our blog newsletter email.
 One of my favorite parts of writing this email is the call to action (CTA) that goes along with each teaser.
 However, writing the CTA is also one of the most challenging parts of the entire email.